Armando Solar-Lezama. Will be starting as an assistant professor in the computer science department at Cornell in summer 2021.

-Research InterestsWhat would it take to build a machine that can learn, reason, and perceive as flexibly and efficiently as a human?
-I investigate the hypothesis that at least part of the answer to this question involves program learning, which means inferring programs from data.
+In the broadest terms possible, what motivates my research is the following question: What would it really take to build a machine that can learn, reason, and perceive as flexibly and efficiently as a human?
+In more specific terms, I’m investigating the hypothesis that at least part of the answer to this question involves program induction.
+Program induction systems represent knowledge in the form of symbolic code, and treat learning as a kind of program synthesis.
 Main themes of my research are:

 Model infers high-level LaTeX-style graphics program from hand drawing, and can auto-extrapolate visual patterns (paper).
 Model infers CAD code from voxels (paper)